Information For Authors

 Commentary

-Commentaries include letters, editorials, and other research outputs that are not a typical fit for the peer-reviewed section of the journal.
-Commentaries offer a venue for opinion pieces, policy analyses, responses to previously published articles, and reflections from practitioners.
-There is no word count minimum or maximum.
+Commentaries include letters, editorials, and other research outputs that fall outside the peer-reviewed sections of the journal.
+They offer a venue for opinion pieces, policy analyses, responses to previously published articles, and reflections from practitioners.
+There is no word-count minimum or maximum.
+Commentaries are reviewed by the editorial board rather than through external peer review.

 Learn more about Commentaries →